-^[1] Capabilities shown are as of December 31, 2013.
+^[1] Capabilities shown are as of December 31, 2014.
 The Cities of Vero Beach and Lake Worth have exercised the right to modify their ARP full requirements membership.
 Effective January 1, 2010 (for Vero Beach) and January 1, 2014 for Lake Worth, the ARP will no longer Utilize Vero Beach's or Lake Worth's generating resources, including their entitlement shares in the Stanton, Stanton II, and St. Lucie Projects.
-See Schedule 8 for information on the change in net capabilities for the ARP for these resources effective January 1, 2014.
+See Schedule 8 for information on the change in net capabilities for the ARP for these resources effective January 1, 2015.
+The capacities for ARP generation resources that are located in OUC's service territory are the ARP's ownership capacity minus losses across OUC's transmission system.
+The losses are assumed to be an average of 2.00% for the study period.